shinsenter/php/README.md

 ## Using Cron Jobs

-This project supports simple cron jobs.
-For advanced cron features, consider building a custom image.
+This project supports simple cron jobs; build a custom image for advanced cron features.

 Enable cron with `ENABLE_CRONTAB=1`.
 The service loads jobs from `$CRONTAB_DIR` (default: `/etc/crontab.d`) and runs them as `$APP_USER:$APP_GROUP` (default `www-data:www-data`), with `$CRONTAB_HOME` (default: `/var/www/html`) as the home directory.